mbilokonsky/ambassador/readme.md

 	yarn && yarn start

 It'll cycle every 15 minutes, boosting new toots that have crossed the threshold.
 It keeps track, in memory, of which toots have already been boosted - that way it won't spam the server trying to boost them again and again.
-This is a very naive cache and technically a memory leak, so I'll fix that soon, but for now it's fine (and pm2 should gracefully restart in the event of a crash).

 ## How does it determine what's good enough to boost?